AtanasovAtanas/interactive-content/EN/12-Generics/04-Type-Parameter-Bounds.md

 ```java
 T extends Number
 ```
-The above code should looks like this:
+The above code should look like this:

 ```java
 public class PowerOfThree<T extends Number>  {